TouK/homebrew-tap/README.md

 tap
 ===

-Homebrew tap for formulas created by Concept Not Found
+Homebrew tap for formulas used by TouK

 Add this tap: `brew tap TouK/tap`